 We didn’t end up getting down from Stromboli until midnight.
 Those of us who needed a boat ride home was led back to the pier and, man, were we tired.
 We didn’t end up getting home until 1 a.m. and we had an early ferry ride to take back to the mainly.

-It was most certainly an experience of a life time to be able to climb up an active volcano and witness a live eruption.
-If there was anything that I would do differently, it would be to stay the night of the climb on the island so that we could rest easily after the climb.
+It was most certainly an experience of a lifetime to be able to climb up an active volcano and witness a live eruption.
+If there was anything that I would do differently, it would be to stay the night of the climb on the island so that we could rest easy after the climb.

 If you missed the previous ones, here are the link:

 Part III Panarea-Stromboli (for those who don’t want to hike up)